History of Architecture

 ISLAMIC ARCHITECTURE Read More »

-Early Christian Architecture (313 – 800 ) GEOGRAPHICAL · Christianity ha its birth in Judea, an eastern province of the Roman Empire · It was naturally carried by St. Peter and St. Paul and other missionaries in Rome, as the center of the world empire · In spite of the opposition and persecution, the new
+Early Christian Art and Architecture characteristics (313 – 800 ) GEOGRAPHICAL · Christianity has its birth in Judea, an eastern province of the Roman Empire · It was naturally carried by St. Peter and St. Paul and other missionaries in Rome, as the center of the world empire · In spite of the opposition

 BYZANTINE ARCHITECTURE